Adaoha Ugo-Ngadi

-Adaoha Ugo-Ngadi also known as Ada Udo-Ngadi is the managing director of Ontario Oil & Gas Nigeria Limited.
+Adaoha Ugo-Ngadi (also known as Ada Udo-Ngadi) is the Nigerian managing director of Ontario Oil & Gas Nigeria Limited.
 She was a former employee of First Bank of Nigeria and Access Bank plc.

 Subsidy fraud

 Udo-Ngadi was arraigned at the Ikeja High Court on 1 August 2013 alongside Walter Wagbatsoma, Mr. Babafemi Fakuade and their company Ontario Oil and Gas Limited by the Economic and Financial Crimes Commission.
 Adaoha Ugo-Ngadi, Walter Wagbatsoma, Fakuade Babafemi Ebenezer and Ontario Oil and Gas Nigeria Limited were alleged to have fraudulently obtained the sum of N1,959,377,542.63 from the Petroleum Support Fund for a purported importation of 39.2 million litres of Premium Motor Spirit.

 According to the prosecution, the defendants defrauded the Federal Government of Nigeria of N340 million in the third quarter of 2010 and N414 million in the fourth quarter of 2010 and did not remit an excess of N754 million.